The Harry Hill Movie: Plot

-The movie begins with a scooter chase between Harry Hill and his nan (Julie Walters) because she didn't know it was him.
+Harry Hill has a scooter chase with his grandmother, simply referred to as Nan; she did not know it was him.
 Afterwards, Harry is sent to get a chicken for lunch, but the chickens fire a machine gun at him and throw a grenade, which Harry throws back into the chicken shed, blowing them up.
-Nan tells Harry the story of his twin brother, Otto who was abandoned by Nan in the 1970s, claiming it was because she couldn't look after them both, and was raised by Alsatians, though Harry explains to Nan that she has told this story many times before.
+Nan tells Harry the story of his twin brother Otto, who was abandoned by Nan in the 1970s, claiming it was because she could not look after them both, and was raised by Alsatians, though Harry explains to Nan that she has told this story many times before.

-Suddenly, Harry and Nan then discover that their beloved pet hamster Abu (Johnny Vegas) is ill, so they take him to the vet.
-Ed the vet (Simon Bird) and his assistant, Kisko (Guillaume Delaunay) claim that Abu has just a week to live and he is almost put down until Harry takes him back home.
-Ed and Kisko are then revealed to be working for Harry's twin brother Otto (Matt Lucas), who wants Abu dead.
+Suddenly, Harry and Nan then discover that their beloved pet hamster Abu is ill, so they take him to the vet.
+Ed the vet and his assistant, Kisko, claim that Abu has just a week to live and he is almost put down until Harry takes him back home.
+Ed and Kisko are then revealed to be working for Otto, who wants Abu for himself.

 Ed and Kisko then disguise themselves as a priest and a nun respectively in another attempt to capture Abu, but it goes wrong when Harry walks in on the two trying to kill Abu and thinks they are having gay sex.
 With the two gone, Abu reveals that he would like to spend his last week alive visiting Rihanna.
-Harry, who can't communicate with hamsters, misinterprets as him wanting to go Blackpool, and so Harry, his nan and Abu set off in their Rover P6.
+Harry, who cannot communicate with hamsters, misinterprets as him wanting to go to Blackpool, and so Harry, Nan and Abu set off in their Rover P6.

-Ed and Kisko pursue the group on the road driving a giant mobile traffic cone, though they end up in "Blackpole - home of the black pole" by mistake.
-The stay for the night in a B&B owned by The Magic Numbers.
-The next day, Harry and Nan take Abu on a personal guided tour around a nuclear power plant by Bill the cleaner (Jim Broadbent in drag).
-Ed and Kisko attempt to capture Abu again (this time by disguising themselves as cleaners), only for the radiation to temporarily transform him into a kaiju-esque giant monster.
+Ed and Kisko pursue the group on the road driving a giant mobile traffic cone, though they end up in "Blackpole" by mistake, so they stay for the night in a B&B owned by The Magic Numbers.
+The next day, Harry and Nan take Abu on a personal guided tour around a nuclear power plant by Bill the cleaner in drag.
+Ed and Kisko attempt to capture Abu again, this time by disguising themselves as cleaners, only for the radiation to temporarily transform him into a kaiju-esque giant monster.

-Later, Harry, Nan and Abu encounter Barney Cull (Marc Wootton), a member of the Shell People (a.k.a the Makuktuksoautrakuherx).
-He asks Harry and the others to save his people's children from a gift shop.
-The heist is a success and they are invited back to the Shell People's cave where Harry falls for the Shell King Conch (Julian Barratt)'s daughter, Michelle (Sheridan Smith).
-He leaves after being unable to cope living under water.
+Later, Harry, Nan and Abu encounter Barney Cull, a member of the Shell People, who asks Harry and the others to save his people's children from a gift shop.
+The heist is a success and they are invited back to the Shell People's cave where Harry falls for the Shell King Conch's daughter, Michelle, but leaves after being unable to cope living under water.